pschool-in/curriculum/content/social/lifeskills-3.md

 ```
 True:
-Time is majorly divided into past, present, and future.
+Time is majorly divided into past, present and future.
 Historical buildings help us to understand the history, that has happened in the past.
 “The train may come late” is future tense.